Security reference

 OpsChain supports granular authorisation.

-Authorisation is implemented through authorisation rules, and then these rules are applied to different users via authorisation rule mappings.
+Authorisation is implemented through authorisation rules, and then these rules are applied to different users via authorisation policies.

 Authorisation rules